kashyap333/Types-of-Autoencoders/Undercomplete_AE/readme.md

-# Deep Autoencoder and Undercomplete autoencoder
+# Convolutional Autoencoder, Deep Autoencoder and Undercomplete autoencoder

 - Undercomplete Autoencoder: Only a Single layer encoder and decoder with a bottleneck layer in between
 - Deep Autoencoder: Same as UAE but with multiple layers